Merrick School of Business Resources

 Learn more about the learning goals, objectives and outcomes for each of our three graduate business programs.

 Go to the the Undergraduate Business Assurance of Learning page for more information.

 Required Plagiarism Tutorial

-University of Baltimore students who need to fulfill the plagiarism tutorial requirement should enter through the UB portal.
+University of Baltimore students who need to fulfill the plagiarism tutorial requirement should enter through the UBalt portal.
 This will officially record completion of the tutorial.
-The "UB Student" button below will take you to the portal login page.
+The "UBalt Student" button below will take you to the portal login page.